This post may contain affiliate links. See our affiliate disclaimer here.

 When you visit a foreign country, you tend to pick a few phrases you need to know for travel.
 Where is the train station?
 One cappuccino, please.
 Excuse me.
 I’m sorry.
 Thank you.

-When I say yes that the campground staff speaks English, this is kind of what I mean.
+Similarly, this might also be the level of English that campground staff can speak.
 You will meet trilingual or multilingual staff who can speak fluent English with you.
 (Remember to be patient!
-You’re often talking to a Swede fluent in Swedish, French, and English or a German fluent in German, French, English, and Spanish.)
+You’re often talking to a Swede fluent in Swedish, French, and English or a German fluent in German, French, English, and Spanish, and so on.)

-But more sometimes, especially outside of major tourist areas, you’ll find that staff speaks just enough English for their job.
-Asking you if you need electricity, how many people, what dates, etc. They can usually get you set up at a campsite with no problem, but if you try to have conversation outside of that, it’s more difficult.
+But sometimes, especially outside of major tourist areas, you’ll find that staff speaks just enough English for their job.
+They can ask if you need electricity, how many people, what dates, etc. They can usually get you set up at a campsite with no problem, but it’s more difficult if you try to have a conversation outside of that.

-Trying to communicate over the phone if you’re making a reservation was the toughest communication barrier, but face-to-face we could always end up understanding each other.
+Trying to communicate over the phone if making a reservation was the toughest communication barrier, but we could always understand each other face-to-face.

 Overall, the language barrier was never a major issue—and we speak basically no French.